jiaqinglv2000/BOPS/README.md

 The BOPS algorithm can find small protein complexes from the protein protein interaction network to help biological experiments.

 ## Algorithm
 Firstly, the BOPS algorithm calculates the balanced weight.
 Secondly, the BOPS algorithm divides the origi-nal PPIN into small networks.
-Thirdly, the BOPS algo-rithm enumerates the connected subset of each small network and determines whether it is a protein complex based on the cohesion of the subset.
+Thirdly, the BOPS algorithm enumerates the connected subset of each small network and determines whether it is a protein complex based on the cohesion of the subset.

 ## Method